 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company has in place a planning and budgeting process to aid in determining the funds required to support normal operating requirements on an ongoing basis, including its capital development and exploration expenditures.
-As at December 31, 2014, the Company had cash and cash equivalents of \$5.0 million (December 31, 2013 - \$6.4 million) and accounts payable and accrued liabilities of \$8.7 million (2013: \$9.9 million).
-The Company is currently negotiating a credit facility to finance working capital requirements.
+As at December 31, 2015, the Company had cash and cash equivalents of \$5.7 million (December 31, 2014 - \$5.0 million) and accounts payable and accrued liabilities of \$15.0 million (December 31, 2014 - \$7.8 million).